tiantz17/CARA/README.md

 The train-test splitting is conducted at the assay level, i.e., training assay and test assay.
 We also make sure that there is no data leakage.

-For the VS task, we use **new target** splitting scheme such that the protein targets in the test assays were not seen during training.
+For the **VS** task, we use **new-protein** splitting scheme such that the protein targets in the test assays were not seen during training.

-For the LO task, we use **new assay** splitting scheme such that the congeneric compounds in the test assays were not seen during training.
+For the **LO** task, we use **new-assay** splitting scheme such that the congeneric compounds in the test assays were not seen during training.

 ### 1.4 Few-shot scenario